Welcome to the Swansea Public Schools Digital Backpack!

 Following is the list of flyers that would have come home in paper format, now easily viewed digitally.
 We hope to provide parents, guardians and students with direct access to information and events in our community in a manner that streamlines access and reduces waste.

+The 2024 District and School Report Cards are published.
 Every year, each public school and school district in Massachusetts receives a report card.
 The district and individual school report cards are designed to show families how our district and individual schools are doing in different areas.
 They look at district and school performances, by providing information on student achievement, teacher qualifications, student learning opportunities, student attendance, student performance on state tests and much more.

 The Behavioral Health Help Line (BHHL) connects individuals and families to the full range of treatment services for mental health and substance use offered in Massachusetts, including outpatient, urgent, and immediate crisis care.
 Call for real-time support, initial clinical assessment, and connection to the right evaluation and treatment.